darkskydev/notes/README.md

     logo.svg
 ```

-For the project to build, **these files must exist with exact filenames**:
+For the project to build, **these files must exist with exact filenoteSubjects**:

 * `public/index.html` is the page template;
 * `src/index.js` is the JavaScript entry point.

-You can delete or rename the other files.
+You can delete or renoteSubject the other files.

 You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.<br>
 You need to **put any JS and CSS files inside `src`**, or Webpack won’t see them.